synfinatic/teensy-dsc/README.md

 # Arduino DSC code for Teensy 3.1
 Forked from [mdw123/arduino-dsc](https://github.com/mdw123/arduino-dsc)

+## Important Note

+This project is still heavily in development.
+The PCB design is completely untested so far and I haven't even tried compiling the code yet!
+So don't be going and ordering this board off of OSHPark/etc just yet... unless of course you want to help test!
+If so, then please contact me.

 ## Basic Features
 I wanted to do my own digital setting circles (DSC) for my [Apertura AD12](http://www.opticsmart.com/telescopes/dobsonian-telescopes/apertura-ad12-dobsonian-reflector-telescope.html).
 The main goals were: